xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 - The test results in this section are for reference only.
 You need to use my script to conduct tests in your actual environment.

 - In my performance testing script, timeout and retry mechanisms are configured.
-Specifically, if a task fails to complete within the timeout period (default is 30 seconds), it will be marked as failed.
+Specifically, if a task fails to complete within the timeout period (default is 90 seconds, which is same as the default value request_settings.request_timeout_ms in Endpoint), it will be marked as failed.
 Additionally, if a request encounters a 429 error during execution, it will trigger a backoff mechanism.
 If the 429 error occurs three consecutive times, the request will be marked as failed.
 When performing tests, you should adjust these parameters according to the requirements of your business scenario.

 - When analyzing the test results, you need to consider multiple metrics, including request success rate, TTFT (Time to First Token), tokens/s, and TTFT again.
 You should not focus solely on a single indicator.